Last reviewed on October 22, 2024

 The primary condition for getting a Startup Visa is to open a company in Portugal in collaboration with a business incubator.

 Opening a company.
 There’s no obligatory investment threshold.
-An entrepreneur spends money on the creation of the project, transferring their business to Portugal or opening a new one.
+An entrepreneur spends money creating the project, transferring their business to Portugal or opening a new one.

 Government fees are €90 per person for the visa and €85.05 for a residence permit.

 Additional costs include health insurance, which usually costs €400 or more.
-Also, the investor covers legal services and their trip to Portugal to visit the immigration service.
+The investor also covers professional services and a trip to Portugal to visit the immigration service.

 Which company may be suitable for a Startup Visa